Gastric Band to Gastric Sleeve (LSG) in LA - Healthy Life Bariatrics

 To be sure, Michigan bariatric surgeon Dr. Hawasli and his associates set out to determine the efficacy of the laparoscopic reversal of the lap band to the gastric sleeve.

 These patients were now free to experience the benefits of the gastric sleeve, such as satiation, lack of hunger, and the ability to regulate their eating without feeling deprived.
 Furthermore, unlike other bariatric surgeries that involve the rerouting of your digestive system, like the gastric bypass, the sleeve gastrectomy only involves the removal of part of your stomach.
-It will not affect other areas of your stomach or digestion, which means you are unlikely to suffer from nutrient-related losses or illnesses.
+It will not affect other areas of your stomach or digestion, so you are unlikely to suffer from nutrient-related losses or illnesses.

 Results of Dr. Hawasli’s Experiment

 The doctor did recommend that patients who experience erosion or narrowing issues because of gastric band wait around six months to complete the lap band reversal with the gastric sleeve.
-This is known as a staged band reversal.

 What is a Staged Lap-Band Reversal?